Karumi/ReactNativePlayground/README.md

 When talking about the app state.
 You can always open the ``Redux`` tab in your Chrome inspector and this will let you review all the actions thrown and review the app state as you can do with a recular react web application.

 **You can always add some ``console.log`` or ``console.error`` traces and this will be shown to the developer as part of the ``expo`` UI and the Chrome inspector console.**

+***If for some reason your app deploy fails on the real device you are using to test your app because of a timeout exception, check if your laptop and the device you are using are in the same network twice.
+This error is shown just when the expo IP is not reachable.***

 License
 -------